-The most important health benefits of red grapes include their ability to prevent aging, boost the immune system, strengthen the hair, boost vision, optimize cognition, aid in weight loss and reduce the risk of heart disease, among others.
+The most important health benefits of red grapes include their ability to prevent aging, boost the immune system, strengthen the hair, boost vision, optimize cognition, aid in weight loss, and reduce the risk of heart disease, among others.

-With high levels of vitamin K, vitamin C, and iron, as well as inflammation-reducing antioxidants, these grapes can help to improve hair health by protecting follicles, reducing hair loss, and boosting the lustre of your locks.
+With high levels of vitamin K, vitamin C, and iron, as well as inflammation-reducing antioxidants, these grapes can help to improve hair health by protecting follicles, reducing hair loss, and boosting the luster of your locks.
 Grape juice has even been used in some cultures as a hair tonic and scalp salve that can speed the improvement process for your hair.

 Boost Immune System

 There is a good amount of vitamin C found in these grapes, which means that they can help to boost the immune system.
-Vitamin C stimulates the production of white blood cells, the body’s first line of defence against infections and foreign pathogens.
+Vitamin C stimulates the production of white blood cells, the body’s first line of defense against infections and foreign pathogens.
 This is in addition to the resveratrol and other antioxidants that effectively reduce the load on the immune system.

 Due to the low-calorie nature of these fruits, combined with their moderate fiber content, red grapes are a great snack for people who are on a diet or are trying to shed some extra pounds.
-Some research has also shown that regular consumption of grapes provides a boost to the metabolism, and improves your body’s fat-burning capacity.
+Some research has also shown that regular consumption of grapes provides a boost to metabolism and improves your body’s fat-burning capacity.